Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 The 20-Day MA — Short-Term Trend

 The 20-day MA reacts quickly to price changes.
 It tells you what the stock has been doing over the past month.
-Stocks trading above their 20-day MA are in near-term uptrends and are likely attracting short-term traders.
+Stocks trading above their 20-day MA are in near-term uptrends.
 When price pulls back to the 20-day MA and bounces, it is a common entry signal used by swing traders.
-A break below it signals that short-term momentum has shifted.

 The 50-Day MA — Medium-Term Trend

 The 50-day MA is the most widely watched moving average among institutional traders.
-It reflects roughly two months of price action and filters out a lot of the short-term noise.
+It reflects roughly two months of price action.
 When a stock holds above its 50-day MA during a pullback, it shows that the medium-term uptrend is intact.
-A break below the 50-day MA is a more serious warning sign than a break below the 20-day.

 The 100-Day MA — Long-Term Trend